 How to spot a lost river in Toronto

 I live at the bottom of a river.
 Or at least I would if this was 1906.
-The signs are all over the neighbourhood: my street, Highfield Road, a couple of blocks east of Greenwood and Gerrard, sits at the bottom a wide basin with steep banks at either side.
+The signs are all over the neighbourhood: Highfield Road, a couple of blocks east of Greenwood and Gerrard, sits at the bottom a wide basin with steep banks at either side.
 Round here, streets dip and rise unexpectedly; adjacent houses sit at drastically different elevations.

 The stream still flows, though it's been buried, contained, and diverted since the Ashbridge Estate, a sprawling farm that used to occupy the land, was subdivided in the early years of the 1900s.
 Listen to the drains on Woodfield Road just south of Monarch Park and the roar of caged waterway is still clearly audible en route to the Ashbridge's Bay Wastewater Treatment Plant.